 Exception 1: Dive rolls performed in a swan/arched position are not allowed.
-Exception 2: Dive rolls that involve twisting are not allowed.

 E. Jumps are not considered a tumbling skill from a legalities point of view.
 Therefore, if a jump skill is included in a tumbling pass, the jump will break up the pass.